CL614/frameworks_and_languages_module/technical_report.md

 ```javascript
 const cors = require('cors')
 ```
-Middleware allows for code to be used on multiple endpoints without the need for code repetition.
-Middleware can also allow to select if certain endpoints can go around the middleware.
-Middleware allows the reuse of functionality against a group or specific endpoints.
-Reducing the duplication of code.
+Middleware serves as a pivotal component in software development by facilitating the reuse of code across multiple endpoints, thereby eliminating the need for repetitive coding.
+This functionality extends to providing the flexibility to exempt specific endpoints from the middleware if required.
+Through this mechanism, middleware enables the selective application of shared functionality to either a defined group of endpoints or specific ones.
+The overarching benefit is a significant reduction in code duplication, promoting efficiency and maintainability in the development process.
+This modular approach enhances code organization and streamlines the implementation of common functionalities throughout the application, contributing to a more robust and scalable system architecture.

 ### URL Routing